 Students enrolled at Benedict College may take courses to improve previous grades, raise their grade point averages, or advance their classification.
-The Summer Bridge Program is described under the Admissions section of this catalogue.

 Students from other colleges may take courses for credit.

 High school students may take courses during the summer before or after their senior year to qualify for advanced standing upon entrance to college.